Swaminarayan Gurukul

 Shree Swaminarayan Gurukul Rajkot Sansthan, commonly known as Rajkot Gurukul or Swaminarayan Gurukul, is a Hindu religious and educational organization with headquarters in Rajkot, Gujarat.
 The organization is within the Laxmi Narayan Dev Gadi of the Swaminarayan Sampraday.

 The goal of the organization is to spread the Sadvidya (true education) that was championed by Bhagwan Swaminarayan.
 The organization also aims to teach Indian cultural heritage through branches around the world.
-Its major branches in India include Rajkot, Junagadh, Surat, Poicha (Nilkanthdham), Hyderabad, Taravada, and Bangalore.
-Its international branches include Dallas, Paramus (New Jersey) and Atlanta, all in the United States.
+Its major branches in India include Rajkot, Junagadh, Surat, Poicha (Nilkanthdham), Hyderabad, Taravada, Bangalore, Gulbarga, Ahmedabad, Bidar, Jadcherla, Mysore, Nagpur, NTPC Lara, Navi Mumbai, Secunderabad, Raipur, Solapur, Suryapet, Vidyanagar, Vijayawada.
+Its international branches include Dallas, Paramus (New Jersey), Corona, CA and Atlanta, all in the United States.

 History

 Shastriji Maharaj Shri Dharmajivandasji Swami was inspired to found an educational institution after a pilgrimage to Badrinath (an abode of Badrinarayan on Himalaya) in 1946.

-The organization was established in 1947 in Rajkot by Shastriji Maharaj with support from Pujya Purani Swami Shree Premprakashdasji Swami, Pujya Mugat Swami Shree Nitrannamuktadasji Swami, and Tribhuvan Gaurishankar Vyas.
-The organization started teaching on 16 June 1948 with seven students in a rented house in Rajkot.
-The foundation stone of Shree Swaminarayan Gurukul at Rajkot was laid on 5 November 1948.
+The organization was established in 1947 in Rajkot by Shastriji Maharaj with support from Pujya Purani Swami, Shree Premprakashdasji Swami, Pujya Mugat Swami, Shree Nitrannamuktadasji Swami, and Tribhuvan Gaurishankar Vyas.
+The organization started teaching on June 16, 1948, with seven students in a rented house in Rajkot.
+The foundation stone of Shree Swaminarayan Gurukul at Rajkot was laid on November 5, 1948.

 In 1974, Shastriji Maharaj gave the administrative duties of the organization to its current leader, Guruvarya Shri Devkrushnadasji Swami.

 In 2022 then Indian Prime minister Narendra Modi gave a virtual address at the Rajkot branch.